tjr1974/Silk-Road-Legends-of-Wulin/documentation/server design document.md

 ### 6. Extensibility
 - Modular architecture for easy addition of new features
   - Use dependency injection for loose coupling between modules
-  - Implement a plugin system for third-party extensions
 - Event-driven design for flexible game mechanics implementation
   - Create a robust event emitter system
   - Allow for dynamic register and deregister of event listeners